idseefeld/Our-Umbraco-DictionaryLocalizer/README.md

 ## Umbraco version 10.x issue

-For version 10.x the localizer will only work for ModelsBuilder generated models.
+For version 10.1+ the localizer will only work for ModelsBuilder generated models.
 Otherwise the `[Dislpay(Name = "#nameLabel")]` translations will not work.
 This issue seems to be fixed in version 11.
+Version 10.0.0 and 10.0.1 do not handle `[Dislpay(Name = "#nameLabel")]` at all.
+But as a work-a-round you can use dictionary items directly in tag helpers.

 You find two projects `Umbraco10.Website` version 10.3.2 and `Umbraco11.Website` showing a simple form in two languages.
 Open solution `OurDictionaryLocalizerWebiste.sln`, select one .Website and run Debug command.
 The interesting part is in `Models\ContactFormModel.cs`.